 Safety Precautions when Dealing with Electrical Faults

-Even though we have simplified troubleshooting an electrical fault, you still need to follow some safety precautions when dealing with electrical faults.
+Even though we have simplified troubleshooting an electrical fault, you must follow some safety precautions when dealing with electrical faults.
 After all, it is electricity you are dealing with here.
 You don’t want to take it lightly.

 But don’t worry!
 Here are some simple safety precautions to follow to protect yourself and your electrical appliances:

-1. Switch off the main power from the fuse box.
-You should also put up a note nearby to ensure no one switches the main power on accidentally and unknowingly.
+- Switch off the main power from the fuse box.
+You should also put up a note nearby to ensure no one accidentally or unknowingly turns the main power on.

-2. Avoid water at all times when working with electricity.
-Never touch any circuit or switch with wet hands.
-This might lead to an electric shock.
+- Avoid water at all times when working with electricity.
+Never touch any circuit or switch with wet hands, as this might lead to an electric shock.

-4. Never use a steel or an aluminium ladder if you are working on an electrical circuit or receptacle that is at a height.
+- Never use a steel or aluminium ladder if you are working on an electrical circuit or receptacle at a height.
 If an electrical surge occurs, it will ground you, and the entire current will pass through your body to the Earth.

-6. Ensure all the electrical work is by your area’s electrical code and regulations.
+- Ensure all the electrical work follows your area’s electrical code and regulations.

-7. Ensure you always use a circuit breaker or fuse with a suitable electric current rating.
+- Ensure you always use a circuit breaker or fuse with a suitable electric current rating.
 A circuit breaker or a fuse is there to protect your electrical system in case of a fault.
-It will not work well if it is not the appropriate current rating.
+It will not work well if the current rating is not appropriate.

 DIY vs. Hiring a Professional